jaegeuk/f2fs-stable/Documentation/filesystems/fscrypt.rst

 - ``ENOTTY``: this type of filesystem does not implement encryption
-- ``EOPNOTSUPP``: the kernel was not configured with encryption support for this filesystem, or the filesystem superblock has not had encryption enabled on it
+- ``EOPNOTSUPP``: the kernel was not configured with encryption support for this filesystem, or the filesystem superblock has not had encryption enabled on it, or FSCRYPT_ADD_KEY_FLAG_HW_WRAPPED was specified but the filesystem and/or the hardware doesn't support hardware-wrapped keys

 Legacy method
 ~~~~~~~~~~~~~